overturetool/overture-graphics-plugin/electron/README.md

-tempo-ui
+overture-graphics-plugin electron
 ---
-Tool for visualizing TEMPO model variables.
+GUI for visualizing VDM model variables.

 How to build